vapide/new-chess-engine/README.md

 - Basic castling rights
 - Move counters

-## 🤝 Contributing

-Feel free to contribute to this project by:
-1. Implementing items from the to-do list
-2. Improving existing implementations
-3. Adding tests
-4. Improving documentation

 ## 📝 License

 This project is licensed under the terms of the LICENSE file included in the repository.